KeyboardGecko/Fallout-Nevada-Translation/README.md

 # Fallout-Nevada-Translation
 Another cleanup of a great mod.
+Completed 08.11.2021.

 # Changelog: